-1. The H.323 MCUs have to concurrently support

-- video switching of the current speaker's video (e.g., instructor's); - video mixing of the receiced streams and switching of the produced stream to the H.323 terminals. - 2.
-The H.323 terminals have to be capable of - receiving two video streams (speaker's and workspaces'); - displaying each video stream on a separate monitor.

-B. Single workspace

-1. The H.323 MCUs have to concurrently support selection and switching of two video streams: the speaker's and a workspace's.

-- 2. The H.323 terminals have to be capable of - receiving the two video streams; - displaying each video stream on separate monitor.
+- 1. The H.323 MCUs have to concurrently support: - video switching of the current speaker's video (e.g., the instructor's); - video mixing of the received streams and switching of the produced stream to the H.323 terminals. - 2.
+The H.323 terminals have to be capable of: - receiving two video streams (the speaker's and the workspaces'); - displaying each video stream on a separate monitor. - B. Single workspace - 1.
+The H.323 MCUs have to concurrently support selection and switching of two video streams: the speaker's and a workspace's. - 2.
+The H.323 terminals have to be capable of: - receiving the two video streams; - displaying each video stream on separate monitor.

-5.6 Projection of the remote classroom on the instructor's small size monitor(s).
+5.6.
+Projection of the remote classroom on the instructor's small size monitor(s)

-It is sometimes desirable that the instructor be able to attend permanently the students located at remote workspaces by displaying each workspace's video signal to a small size monitor (R9).
+It is sometimes desirable for the instructor to be able to permanently attend the workspaces of students located at remote sites by displaying each workspace's video signal in a small size monitor (R9).
 This requirement is similar to the previous one.

-5.7 Lecture broadcasting
+5.7.
+Lecture broadcasting

-A lecture should be possible to be broadcast to a large number of students who should be able to receive the lecture but not interact (passive students) (R10).
-Presently, this requirement is not fulfilled.
-A limited number of users - each equipped with H.323 terminal are permitted to be connected to an MCU.
+It should be possible to broadcast a lecture to a large number of students, who should be able to receive the lecture but not interact (passive students) (R10).
+Currently, this requirement is not fulfilled.
+A limited number of users - each equipped with H.323 terminals - are permitted to be connected to an MCU.
 Lecture broadcasting service could be provided by MCUs capable of multicasting the audio, video, and data streams.
 The passive users should be able to use an H.323 terminal capable of joining the multicast session.
 If the MCU transcodes the video by employing a low quality coding scheme (e.g., Sub-QCIF), then the H.323 terminal could be only a software entity.

 An alternative is to implement a broadcasting entity, which participates in an H.323 multipoint centralized conference as an H.323 terminal, and multicasts the receiving streams to the passive participants.
-The participants may use either the MBONE applications [13] or a commercial product.
-There exists an H.323 product that follows this approach but communicates only with a specific commercial product.
+The participants may use either the Mbone applications [13] or a commercial product.
+An H.323 product that follows this approach exists, but it only communicates with a specific commercial product.

-5.8 Session recording
+5.8.
+Session recording

-A teleteaching session should be recorded to be available for latter asynchronous access by the student(s) or the instructor (R11).
+It should be possible to record a teleteaching session and make it available for latter asynchronous access by the students or the instructor (R11).
 This is not supported by the H.323 recommendation.
 A complementary system should be used, possibly in conjunction with the broadcasting system.

-5.9 Session management
+5.9.
+Session management